 Singh said Wednesday that the party stands behind Kataria and it will “expose the attempts” of the CBI and the Congress both “legally and politically”.

-Congress leaders hit back at the BJP.
+The Congress hit back at the BJP.

 Congress spokesperson Shakeel Ahmed wondered how the Bharatiya Janata Party (BJP) was terming the CBI charges against Kataria – who was Rajasthan home minister when Sohrabuddin was killed in 2005 – as not correct, while calling the charges against former railways minister P.K.
 Bansal as “right”.